How To Convert Odds To Their Implied Probability

 They all reflect the same thing, the return you will receive on a given amount of money placed on a bet.
 To convert your odds to implied probabilities or an implied probability to odds, you can either use our odds conversion calculator or do it by hand with the formulas provided below the calculator.

 Decimal odds are a simple reflection of the return you will receive for each single unit placed.
 For example, let's say bookmaker William Hill is offering odds of 1.65 for Manchester United to win.
-This means that for every 1.00 you place on a particular outcome, you will receive a profit of 0.65 should that outcome prevail.
+This means that for every 1.00 you bet on that particular outcome, you will receive a profit of 0.65 should Manchester United win.

 To convert these odds to their respective implied probabilities we make a simple calculation.